cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Stack_Deployment/README.md

 This section explains how to spin up the core stack.
 If using VSCode, ensure that all required VSCode extensions (e.g., [Remote - SSH], [Docker], and [REST Client]) are installed to enable all convenience scripts to function correctly.

 ## Spinning up the stack locally
-Before spinning up the stack using the [Stack manager], please provide the following files to the specified folder:
+Before spinning up the stack using the [Stack Manager], please provide the following files to the specified folder:

 -  Four secret files in `./stack-manager/inputs/secrets`:
     - `postgis_password`